 - Lymphocytes: They produce antibodies against foreign particles and destroy them.

 - The white blood cell count increases when the immune system is fighting an infection.
-The high population of these cells indicates a requirement for such support for the immune system.
+The high population of these cells indicates a requirement for support of the immune system.
 The causes could be trauma, pregnancy, allergic reactions, or autoimmune disorder.
 Some symptoms linked to increased white blood cells are fever, dizziness, frequent allergic reactions, and inflammation.

-- White blood cells decrease when an infection dominates the cells which makes the immune system weak and further weakens the body.
+- White blood cells decrease when an infection dominates the cells, which makes the immune system weak and further weakens the body.
 The causes of it could be bone marrow malfunction, infections, and sepsis.
 Some symptoms linked to decreased white blood cells are lethargy, tiredness, and serious compilations of simple infections.

 These changes are applicable to everyone.
-Pregnant women would see some similar changes and during most times; these changes are harmless:
+Pregnant women would see some similar changes, and during most times, these changes are harmless: